What Is the Best Age to Buy Life Insurance (For Men)?

-If you make about $50,000 a year and you wait until you are in you mid to late 50’s, with only 10 years of “income earning” years left, you might not qualify for more than $500,000 of coverage.
-In fact, most clients past 70 years old have a hard time qualifying for more than $100,000 of coverage.
+If you make about $50,000 a year and you wait until you are in your mid to late 50s, with only 10 years of “income earning” years left, you might not qualify for more than $500,000 of coverage.
+In fact, most clients past 70-years-old have a hard time qualifying for more than $100,000 of coverage.

 Everyone’s need for insurance and health category are different, but some companies are much better with some issues than others.

-Here at JRC we work with over 40 companies directly (most call centers work with less than 10) and this allows us to find the company that is the best for you.
+Here at JRC we work with 63 of the best life insurance companies directly (most call centers work with less than 10) and this allows us to find the company that is the best for you.
 We focus on life insurance only and we will not try to get you to buy auto insurance or sell your information to solicitors.

 As soon as you have a need for life insurance.
-We are here to help you assess you needs and find the most affordable policy on the market for you.
-If your needs change over time because of additions to your family, a new mortgage, or whatever; we are here to help you.
+We are here to help you assess your needs and find the most affordable policy on the market for you.
+If your needs change over time because of additions to your family, a new mortgage, etc., we are here to help you.